Disley: Governance

-Presenter of the BBC Bargain Hunt TV programme David Dickinson, who had his first antique shop there.

-2008 Paralympics cycling gold medal-winning couple Sarah and Barney Storey.

-2008 Olympics cycling gold medal winner Jamie Staff, who moved to Disley for access to Manchester Velodrome.

 Transport

-Railway

-Disley railway station is on the Manchester to Buxton line.

-There is generally an hourly service each day to Manchester Piccadilly northbound and to Buxton southbound, with additional services at peak periods.
+Disley railway station is a stop on the Manchester to Buxton line.
+There is generally an hourly service in each direction between Manchester Piccadilly and Buxton, via Stockport; services reduce to every two hours on Sundays.

-Roads
+High Peak Buses operates bus route 199, which provides a regular service between Buxton, New Mills, Stockport and Manchester Airport.

-The A6, which connects Carlisle with Luton, passes through Disley; it connects the village with Stockport to the north-west and the Peak District to the south-east.
+The A6, which connects Carlisle in Cumbria with Luton in Bedfordshire, passes through Disley; it connects the village with Stockport to the north-west and the Peak District to the south-east.

-Points of interest
+Places of interest

-The Rams Head Inn in the centre of the village was built by the Legh family in c.1640, though the current exterior was built around 1840.
+The Rams Head Inn, in the centre of the village, was built by the Legh family in c.1640, though the current exterior was built around 1840.
 It was formerly a lodge belonging to the Lyme Park estate.
 It became a main coaching stop on the Manchester to London route.
 In 1790, after three visits, Viscount Torrington voted it the best inn in England.
-The Rams Head is now a restaurant and pub, and only part of what once was its extensive stabling block still remains.
+The Rams Head is now a restaurant and pub; only part of what once was its extensive stabling block still remains.
+The pub and its adjoining former stables are Grade II listed buildings.

-Lyme Park is in the civil parish of Lyme Handley, rather than in Disley parish, but it is sufficiently close to be associated with Disley.
+Lyme Park is in the civil parish of Lyme Handley, rather than in the Disley parish, but it is sufficiently close to be associated with the village.
+It is owned and managed by the National Trust.
 The hall was used by the BBC as a setting in its 1995 adaptation of Pride and Prejudice.

 The Bowstones are two upright crosses on moorland above Lyme Park on the route of the Gritstone Trail.
 Their origins are unknown but they are believed to be religious.
 From here it is possible to see seven counties: Derbyshire, Lancashire, Yorkshire, Cheshire, Staffordshire, Shropshire and Clwyd.

-Disley is home to Disley Cricket Club, a member of the TACS Cheshire Cricket League, playing their home games at Disley Amalgamated Sports Club (DASC).
-The 1st XI play in Division 1 having won the Division 2 championship in 2014 and Division 3 in 2013.
+The village is home to Disley Cricket Club, a member of the TACS Cheshire Cricket League, playing their home games at Disley Amalgamated Sports Club (DASC).
+The 1st XI play in Division 1, having won the Division 2 championship in 2014 and Division 3 in 2013.

-Moorside Golf Club, Higher Disley, first appeared in the 1930s.
-The club continued until the late 1950s but is now defunct.
+Moorside Golf Club, in Higher Disley, first appeared in the 1930s; it continued to operate until the late 1950s.
+Disley Golf Club, still in operation to the north of the village, opened in 1889 and is "one of the oldest inland courses in the UK".

-Stanley Hall Farmhouse is a Grade-II-listed building from the 16th century.
+Stanley Hall Farmhouse is a Grade-II-listed building from the 16th-century.
 Stanley Hall was given to the Stanleys by the Black Prince in 1388 and bought by the Leghs in 1488.
 Part of the barn, also Grade II listed, was used as the first clubhouse of the Disley golf club.